oss-generic/process/docs/FormatsAndConventions.md

 * Instead of relying entirely on paragraphs of text, use other constructs such as bullet lists (as done in Example 2 below) when it helps.

-Example 1. a commit message for a code quality refactoring:
+Example 1 - A commit message for a code quality refactoring:

 ```
 Person attributes classes: extract a parent class PersonAttribute